TPRM: Tensor partition regression models with applications in imaging biomarker detection: Real data analysis

 \subsection{Final analysis based on the selected model}

-Based on the prediction accuracy, we selected the model with partitions of size $6\times6\times6$ $\mbox{mm}^3$ and $R=5$.
-For the selected model, we run the model described on Section \ref{model} with hyperparameters chosen to reflect non-informative priors with $\nu_{0\tau}=1$, $\nu_{1\tau}=10^{-4}$, $\sigma^2=10^{4}$, $\kappa=10^{-4}$, $\beta_{0 \tau_{\psi}}=10^{-6}$ and $\beta_{1 \tau_{\psi}}=10^{-6}$.
-In the first screening procedure, we eliminate the partitions whose features, extracted from the tensor decomposition, were zero since they may be not relevant to predict AD outcome.
-From the 4096 original partitions, only 1695 passed the first screening.
-Figure \ref{FigCorr} shows the correlation between the features extracted in the first screening step; panel a shows the correlations for all 8475 features and panel b gives a zoom in the first 200 correlations.
-Inspecting the figure, we observe a very high correlation of features within the partitions and between nearby partitions.
-That justifies the need of the factor model in Equation \eqref{TPRM45}.
+Based on the prediction accuracy, we selected the model with all partitions of size $6\times6\times6$ $\mbox{mm}^3$ and $R=5$.
+For the selected model, we fitted TPRM with $\sigma^2=10^{4}$, $\epsilon=10^{-4}$, and $\alpha_{0\pi}=\alpha_{1\pi}=0.5$ to reflect the bathtub prior.
+In the first screening procedure, we eliminated the partitions whose features, extracted from the tensor decomposition, are zero because they are not relevant in the prediction of AD.
+From the 4,096 original partitions, only 1,720 passed the first screening, totaling 8,600 features.
+Figure \ref{FigCorr} shows the correlation between the features extracted in the first screening step.
+Inspecting Figure \ref{FigCorr} reveals high correlations between features within most partitions and across nearby partitions.
+Thus, adding the third component of TPRM can reduce correlation in the selected features.

+Next, we projected the features into the space of principal components.
+We chose the number of principal components $K$ to enter the final model as follows.
+Specifically, we chooe $K$ by specifying the amount of data variation to be $90\%$.
+For this application, we checked the traceplots of the parameters estimates for convergence.
+The number of final components came down to $K=50$.

-Finally, we ran the Gibbs sampler algorithm described in Section \ref{poscomp} for $5,000$ iterations with a burn-in period of $3,000$ iterations.
-First, we compute a $95 \%$ credible interval for the coefficients $\ve b$ and conclude 36 features are important to predict AD outcome.
-Figure \ref{FigBasis} shows the 5 most important bases projected into the image space.
-The importance is given by the absolute value of the posterior mean in each one of the 36 selected features.
+Finally, we run the Gibbs sampler algorithm described in Section \ref{poscomp} for $150,000$ iterations with a burn-in period of $5,000$ iterations and thining interval of 50.
+Based on a $95\%$ credible interval corrected by the number of test using Bonferroni ($\alpha=0.05/50$), we considered seven components to be important for predicting AD outcome.
+Convergence plots for the 7 coefficients and their correspondent qqplots are shown in Figure \ref{ConvergenceADNI} of Appendix \ref{app2}.
+Panels (a) to (g) of Figure \ref{FigBasis} present an axial slice of the 7 important features represented in the image space in their order of importance.
+The importance is quantified by the absolute value of the posterior mean for each selected feature.
+We also present a sensitivity analysis for the hyperparameters $\alpha_{0\pi}$ and $\alpha_{1\pi}$ and conclude that the selected features are consistent across different combinations of these hyperparameters.
+Results are included in Appendix \ref{app0}.